huak95/JUTI/README.md

 ### DEMO Usage

-To use with shrine object data
+To use with raccoon object data

 1. Find background segmentation class